 4. Inheritance of Blood Group Type

-Relying on the variety, their offspring could have A, B, AB, or O blood type.
-An individual with blood group AB has received both blood antigens A and B.
+Their offspring could have an A, B, AB, or O blood type, depending on the variety.
+An individual with blood group AB has received both antigens A and B.

 If both parents have O blood, the offspring can solely carry the O blood type.

-An individual can inherit RhD antigen either from the mum or from the dad.
-This results in RhD positive blood group.
-But if no antigen is inherited, it results in Rh negative blood group.
+Individuals can inherit RhD antigen from their mother or father, resulting in a positive blood group.
+However, if no antigen is inherited, it results in a negative blood group.

 5. Rhesus D (RHD) System of Four Blood Groups

 - A positive blood type: 30% of people have this blood type.
-A+ blood type individuals can donate to A+ and AB+.
+Individuals with A+ blood type can donate to A+ and AB+.

 - A negative blood type: 8% of people have this blood type.
-A- blood type people can donate to A+, A-, AB+, and AB-.
+People with an A- blood type can donate to A+, A-, AB+, and AB-.

 - B-positive blood type: 8% of people have this blood type.
-B+ blood type people can donate to B+ and AB+.
+People with a B+ blood type can donate to B+ and AB+.

 - B negative blood type: 2% of people have this blood type.
 B- blood type people can donate to B+, B-, AB+, and AB-.

 - O-positive blood type: 35% of people have this blood group.
 A person with Rh-positive blood type can receive blood from 0+ people.
-Thus, O+ blood type individuals can donate to A+, B+, AB+, and O+.
+Thus, individuals with O+ blood type can donate to A+, B+, AB+, and O+.

 - O negative blood type: 13% of people have this blood type.
 O- blood type individuals can donate to A+, A-, B+, B-, O+, O-, AB+ and AB-.
 Therefore, individuals with O- blood type are called universal donors.

 - AB-positive blood type: 2% of people have this blood type.
-AB+ blood type people can donate to AB+.
+People with an AB+ blood type can donate to AB+.

 - AB negative blood type: 1% of people have this blood type.
 AB- blood type people can donate blood to AB+ and AB-.